Abu Talib ibn Abd al-Muttalib: Protecting Muhammad

 In tribal society, a tribal affiliation is important, otherwise a man can be killed with impunity.
 As leader of the Banu Hashim, Abu Talib acted as a protector to Muhammad.
 After Muhammad began preaching the message of Islam, members of the other Qurayshite clans increasingly came to feel threatened by Muḥammad.
 In attempts to quiet him, they pressured Abū Ṭālib to silence his nephew or control him.
 Despite these pressures, Abu Talib maintained his support of Muḥammad, defending him from the other leaders of the Quraysh.
 Leaders of the Quraysh directly confronted Abu Talib several times.
 Abu Talib brushed them off and continued to support Muhammad even when it put a rift between him and the Quraysh.
 In one account, the Quraysh even threatened to fight the Banu Hashim over this conflict.
 In a particular narration of one such confrontation, Abu Talib summoned Muhammad to speak with the Quraysh.
 Muhammad asked the Quraysh leaders to say the shahada and they were astounded.

 The Quraysh even tried to bribe Abu Talib.
 They told Abu Talib that if he let them get hold of Muhammad, then he could adopt 'Umarah ibn al Walid ibn al Mughirah, the most handsome youth in Quraysh.
 When this also failed, the Quraysh elicited the support of other tribes to boycott trading with or marrying members of the Banu Hashim lineage.
 This boycott started seven years after Muhammad first received revelation and lasted for three years.
 The goal was to put pressure on the Hashimites and even starve them into submission.
-For the sake of security, many members of the Banu Hashim moved near to Abu Talib (Encyclopedia of Islam), and the place became like a ghetto.
+For the sake of security, many members of the Banu Hashim moved near to Abu Talib, and the place became like a ghetto.
 This didn't cause undue hardship because many had family members in other tribes that would smuggle goods to them.
 Abu Talib's brother, Abu Lahab, sided with the Quraysh on this issue; he moved to a house in the district of Abd Shams to demonstrate support for the Quraysh.
 He thought Muhammad was either mad or an impostor.

 Protecting Muhammad put considerable pressure on Abu Talib and the Banu Hashim.
 In one instance Abu Talib exclaimed to Muhammad, "Save me and yourself, and do not put a greater burden on me than I cannot bear."
 Muhammad responded, "Oh uncle!
 By God Almighty I swear, even if they should put the sun in my right hand and the moon in my left that I abjure this cause, I shall not do so until God has vindicated it or caused me to perish in the process."
 Seeing his nephew's emotion, Abu Talib responded, "Go, nephew, and say what you like.
 By God, I will never hand you over for any reason."